oemof/tespy/docs/tespy_modules/networks.rst

 Unfortunately, the handling is not very easy at the moment.
 We recommend using fluprodia (Fluid Property Diagram) instead.
 You can create and customize different types of diagrams for all pure and pseudo-pure fluids available in CoolProp.
-In order to plot your process data into a diagram, simply extract the corresponding values from the connections.
+In order to plot your process data into a diagram, you can use the :code:`get_plotting_data` method of each component.
+The method returns a dictionary, that can be passed as **kwargs to the :code:`calc_individual_isoline` method of a fluprodia :code:`FluidPropertyDiagram` object.
+The fluprodia documentation provides examples of how to plot a process into different diagrams, too.
 For more information on fluprodia have a look at the
 `online documentation <https://fluprodia.readthedocs.io/en/latest/>`_.
 You can install the package with pip.